 Need an easy crochet dishcloth pattern?
-This pattern is the very first and the most popular of my crochet dishcloth patterns I have created.
+This pattern is the very first and the most popular of the crochet dishcloth patterns I have created.

 This dishcloth pattern uses the half double crochet stitch which makes it work up in a jiffy.